 In an article published this past April, Czech Republic scientists pointed out that, in addition to its ability to control blood cholesterol levels, “Spirulina is also rich in tetrapyrrolic compounds closely related to bilirubin molecule, a potent antioxidant and anti-proliferative agent.”
 (3)

-When tested on human pancreatic cells, these researchers discovered that, “Compared to untreated cells, experimental therapeutics significantly decreased proliferation of human pancreatic cancer cell lines in vitro in a dose-dependent manner.”
-Essentially, this proves that consuming spirulina appears to be a potential natural cancer treatment.
+When tested on human pancreatic cells, these researchers discovered that, “Compared to unchecked cells, experimental therapeutics significantly decreased proliferation of human pancreatic cancer cell lines in vitro in a dose-dependent manner.”
+Essentially, this proves that consuming spirulina appears to be a potential natural product against cancer.

 When you look at the chemical composition of spirulina, it’s no wonder that people who regularly consume it have an abundance of energy.
 Dr. Mehmet Oz recommends combining 1 teaspoon of spirulina powder with 12 ounces of lime juice and freezing the mixture in ice cube trays for a healthy boost.